Two years in, New York's legal cannabis industry faces delays and complaints

 “I am profoundly disappointed in the current direction and deeds of the state of New York and the many entities represented in this room,” Jones told the board members.
 “Collectively, these agencies are not moving fast enough to create a viable marketplace for small businesses.”

-Miller, who says she is an experienced hemp farmer and holds a master’s degree, says she and the other state licensed growers are running small businesses that can’t survive for long without the opportunity to sell their crops.
+Miller, who said she is an experienced hemp farmer and holds a master’s degree, said she and the other state-licensed growers are running small businesses that can’t survive for long without the opportunity to sell their crops.

 “The only legal cannabis was grown by us.
 And we need to find out how to work with it to get it out to the consumers, and then move forward so we can have the next batch going into the stores when they're ready,” Miller said.
 “Because we have the legal cannabis.
 Everything else is illicit or medical.”